meehr/opnsense/README.md

 Why I use a 5.4LTS kernel here?

 I have tested many different kernels in this combination.
-And even though the 5.4.LTS kernel is no longer shipped with Debian Bullseye and is not recommended for Proxmox VE, I have had the best experience with it and can definitely guarantee that it works as of the date of writing this howto.
+And although the 5.4.LTS kernel is no longer shipped with Debian Bullseye and is not recommended for Proxmox VE, I have had the best experience with it and can definitely guarantee that it worked at the time I wrote the howto.

 ```bash
 wget <http://download.proxmox.com/debian/pve/dists/buster/pve-no-subscription/binary-amd64/pve-kernel-5.4.203-1-pve_5.4.203-1_amd64.deb>